respawn-app/FlowMVI/docs/plugins/prebuilt.md

 By default, the entire store startup sequence will suspend until all values are initialized, but if you don't want that, there is a second version of this plugin called `asyncCache` that returns a `Deferred` you can await.
-This one can be very useful to initialize a lot of heavy stuff in parallel and cleanup when the store stops.
+This one can be very useful to initialize a lot of heavy stuff in parallel.

 * You can create a `CachedValue` outside of the store if you need to access it outside of the store builder scope, but you **must** install the plugin using the value, and you must **not** try to access the value outside of the